 If you do have an active carpenter bee & infestation, following these steps below would ensure success.

-- Next fill the Clear Puffer Duster about halfway with Tempo 1% Dust and puff it into all accessible carpenter bee holes.
+- Next, fill the B&G 1150 Bulb Duster about halfway with Tempo 1% Dust and puff it into all accessible carpenter bee holes.
 Shake the duster vigorously and puff it 2 or 3 times into each hole.
 Holes that are too high to reach with the duster may have to be sprayed using the sprayer and the Cyzmic CS.
-Setting the sprayer nozzle to a stream will allow it shoot much farther.
+Setting the sprayer nozzle to a stream will allow it to shoot much farther.
 Sometimes carpenter bee holes will be behind shutters, trim boards, gutters, etc. Dust or spray the area around their access point so that they have to crawl through some insecticide to get in or out.